Install and Configure Intel® Distribution of OpenVINO™ toolkit for Linux*¶

 You can also find the most recent version of the driver, installation procedure and other information on the Intel® software for general purpose GPU capabilities site.

-You've completed all required configuration steps to perform inference on processor graphics.
-Proceed to the Get Started to get started with running code samples and demo applications.
+You’ve completed all required configuration steps to perform inference on processor graphics.
+Proceed to the Start Using the Toolkit section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 These steps are only required if you want to perform inference on Intel® Movidius™ NCS powered by the Intel® Movidius™ Myriad™ 2 VPU or Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU.
-See also the Get Started page for Intel® Neural Compute Stick 2:
+For more details, see the Get Started page for Intel® Neural Compute Stick 2:.

 To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Configuration Guide.